AnimeshRy/blog/_posts/2021-2-23-enable-gui-support-wsl.md

+---
+layout: post
-# Enable GUI Support in WSL2
+title: Enable GUI Support in WSL2
+subtitle: Ditch VirtualBox
+categories: Linux
+tags: [microsoft, computer-science, wsl2, linux]
+---

 There must be a good reason for anyone to switch to WSL given how much hate the Windows community gets from developers.